Quick Start

 To deploy the AVS’s contracts, run the following command:

-By default, Othentic CLI deploys your contracts on Ethereum Holešky and Polygon Amoy testnets.
+By default, Othentic CLI deploys your contracts on and testnets.
 To deploy on other chains, you shall specify the appropriate environment variables.

-ERC20 is the token used to pay rewards.
-For detailed information on contract deployment and the available arguments, refer to the Contracts Deployment section.
+The rewards token is the token used to distribute rewards to Operators.
+It can be either ETH or any ERC-20 token address.
+For detailed information on contract deployment and the available arguments, refer to the section.

 When prompted, enter the Deployer account's private key to proceed with the deployment: